Aortic Aneurysm Repair at Norwalk Hospital

-Often abdominal aortic aneurysms are found before symptoms, such as back pain or constant pain in the abdomen, progress.
+Abdominal aortic aneurysms are often found before symptoms, such as back or abdominal pain, occur.
 Some abdominal aortic aneurysms will never cause a problem.
 A ruptured aneurysm, however, may cause life-threatening bleeding.
-As a result, accurate screening, diagnosis, and treatment of abdominal aortic aneurysms is critical.
+As a result, accurate screening, diagnosis and treatment of abdominal aortic aneurysms is critical.

 Risk factors for abdominal aortic aneurysms include: